cs1302uga/cs1302-tutorials/emacs/emacs.md

 To **create a file**, it is not necessary to first use the `touch` command.
 Instead, you can use one of the methods just described with your desired filename.
 When you create a new file, Emacs will display `(New file)` at the bottom of the screen.
-The new file does not actually exist until you save it, usually using `C-x C-s`.
+The new file does not exist until you save it, usually using `C-x C-s`.

 ## Basic Commands